eserie/wax-ml/docs/notebooks/02_Synchronize_data_streams.md

 Let's illustrate with a small example how `wax.stream.Stream` synchronizes data streams.

 Let's use the dataset "air temperature" with :
-- An air temperature defined with hourly resolution.
+- An air temperature is defined with hourly resolution.
-- A "fake" ground temperature defined with a daily resolution as the air temperature minus 10 degrees.
+- A "fake" ground temperature is defined with a daily resolution as the air temperature minus 10 degrees.

 ```{code-cell} ipython3
 :tags: []